-One from the mailbag: Julie says she, "added a 6" strip at the top to make it longer, and lined it.
+Here's one from the mailbag: Julie says she, "added a 6" strip at the top to make it longer, and lined it.
 Looks great!
 I used scraps of rayon, georgette, and one of those big challis scarves that was popular in the 80s.
 Thanks so very much for posting the patterns; I've been wanting one of these for many years!!"

 Skirt shape based on sections of a perfect circle.
 The sections are 8" wide.
 In this version there's lots of sections to join before sewing the gores together.
 For my dress I used four top sections and one point per gore.
 Adding more sections would have made it longer and I probably will next time, but due to the spiral design, the added length gets absorbed into more ruffliness so another section won't add as many more inches to the length as you might expect.

 And here's the raglan top part to download.
 You need to print both files to make the dress.
 Instructions are in this file and there's pictures on the original pages.
 The top / dress pattern is size medium only.
 I'm 38-30-42, you can see how it fits on me.
 Skirt comes out an uneven 27" long, using three top sections and one point per skirt gore.

 Same skirt as above, but with 6" panels instead of 8"

 Comes out quite short and very twirly, only 20-22" long (uneven hemline) including the waistline casing.
 That would work best for little girls.
 Each gore is cut in one piece and requires a 25" x 23" piece of fabric.